 What is probate?

 The death of a loved one brings more than just grief, it raises many legal questions, like “what is probate?”

-How the probate court proceeds depends in part upon whether your loved one died with a will, or intestate (without a will).
+How the probate court proceeds depend in part upon whether your loved one died with a will, or intestate (without a will).
 If there is no will or other testamentary document, family members may disagree about their loved one’s home, property, assets, and debts.
-The Columbia, South Carolina Probate and Estate Planning Attorneys are here to help you.
+The Columbia, South Carolina Probate and Estate Planning Lawyers are here to help you.

 With proper planning, certain assets may be kept out of probate, potentially minimizing tax consequences.
 Creating the proper legal documents now may also reduce the likelihood of a will challenge and/or fights related to assets after your passing.

-Call us at Strom Law Firm, L.L.C. for free consultation.
+Call us at Strom Law Firm, L.L.C. for a free consultation.

 Whether you have questions about planning for your own estate or you need help interpreting a will or probating an estate, contact the Strom Law Firm, L.L.C. today for a free consultation to discuss your situation and to hear how we can help.